Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Results

-which is proportional to this product, is the time integral of the Gaussian we employed as fitting function and represents an estimate of the energy released by the first neutrino peak.
+represents an estimate of the energy released by the first neutrino peak.
 We plot this quantity in \figref{Ene_peak_lambda}.
-It is clear that $E_{\textnormal{peak}}$ is broadly constant, with typical values of $\unit[0.75\cdot10^{50}]{erg}$ for $\nue$'s and $\nux$'s, and of $\unit[2.25\cdot10^{50}]{erg}$ for $\nua$'s.
-Individual simulations scatter around these values with a maximum deviation of a factor of 2.
-This allows to provide a very concise characterization of the first neutrino luminosity peak: as long as the remnant does not collapse promptly after merger, the first luminosity peak releases a roughly constant amount of energy of $\unit[\approx10^{50}]{erg}$.
-Finally, it is also clear from \figref{peak_lum_FWHM} and \figref{Ene_peak_lambda} that the arguments outlined above do not apply to \ac{PC} simulations.
-The almost immediate collapse of the merger remnant means that not only $L_\textnormal{peak}$ is very low (as noted above), but also $E_{\textnormal{peak}}$.
+Clearly $E_{\textnormal{peak}}$ is broadly constant, with typical values of $\unit[0.75\cdot10^{50}]{erg}$ for $\nue$'s and $\nux$'s, and of $\unit[2.25\cdot10^{50}]{erg}$ for $\nua$'s with a maximum deviation of a factor of 2.
+This allows us to provide a very concise characterisation of the first neutrino luminosity peak: as long as the remnant does not collapse promptly after merger, the first luminosity peak releases a roughly constant amount of energy of $\unit[\approx 6 \times 10^{50}]{erg}$.

+Finally, it is also clear that the argument outlined above does not apply to \ac{PC} simulations, which due to immediate collapse have not only very low $L_\textnormal{peak}$, but also very low $E_{\textnormal{peak}}$.
 Furthermore no time scale argument can apply to a collapsed remnant since it does not emit neutrinos.
-Indeed we see that while the typical values of $\Gamma$ are the same for \ac{PC} simulations, they do not appear to follow any particular trend with respect to either $\ltilde$ or $q$.
+Indeed while the typical values of $\Gamma$ are the same for \ac{PC} simulations too, they do not follow any particular trend with respect to either $\ltilde$ or $q$.